eliasestrada/docker-icecast2/README.md

     docker exec -ti icecastsrv bash

+## !!
+Put your own configuration !!

+You will find the file `etc/icecast2/icecast.xml`, available in this project.
+This is the essential file part that wasn't found on any existing projects.

 ## Credits - Inspiration

-[moul](https://github.com/moul/docker-icecast)'s Icecast with docker-compose and Dockerfile
+[moul](https://github.com/moul/docker-icecast)'s Icecast with docker-compose and Dockerfile.
 [24hourkirtan](https://github.com/24hourkirtan/docker-icecast)'s Icecast with Dockerfile

 ## License